harikrishna-t-s/DevOps/TERAFORM/Terraform_Sample/README.md

 1. The EC2 instances are placed in private subnets
 2. Security groups follow the principle of least privilege
 3. S3 bucket has encryption enabled and public access blocked
-4. IAM roles are used for EC2 instance permissions
+4. IAM roles are used for EC2 instance permissions with minimal required permissions
+5. NAT Gateway is used for outbound internet access from private subnets
-5. State file is encrypted and stored securely
+6. State files are encrypted and stored securely in S3

 ## Monitoring